FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-04-22-find-me-on-github.md

 aliases: ['/blog/articles/2015/04/22/find-me-on-github/']
 ---

-I just wanted to mention that you can find me on GitHub from now on.
+I wanted to mention that you can find me on GitHub from now on.
 I am available on GitHub with my personal profile.

 I want to publish all my repositories I do code like new trials, hands-on-anythings and examples which will kick you off to get started with what the repository is about.